 - Competitive intelligence: What is the share of voice?
 Who are the key influencers?
 What are the customer perceptions of your brand and your competitors?
 Social media listening and analytics can provide answers to above and more.
 View our on-demand webinar on “The Power of Influence” to learn how to turn influencers into allies.

-In conclusion, the key takeaways are that social analytics and the generated insights can be used as an early indicator of changes in brand health.
+In conclusion, the key takeaways are that social analytics and the generated insights can be used as an early indicator of changes in brand intelligence.
 It also provides the color commentary that can be leveraged to understand movements in measures such as Synthesio Ranking.
 Intelligent social listening can pick up on positive/negative sentiments, and attitudinal shifts that will eventually show up in traditional structured measures.

 What is your take on social media analytics/intelligence replacing traditional market research?
 Share below.